Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ~~~
 {: .bash}

+When you press enter your terminal should change.
+You should see a white bar at the top with `GNU nano 4.8` and some suggested commands at the bottom of the page.
-You should see something like this:
+There should also be a white box which indicates where your cursor is.
+It should look something like this:

 ![nano201711.png](../fig/nano201711.png)

 The text at the bottom of the screen shows the keyboard shortcuts for performing various tasks in `nano`.
 We will talk more about how to interpret this information soon.

-When you press enter your terminal should change.
-You should see a white bar at the top with `GNU nano 4.8` and some suggested commands at the bottom of the page.
-There should also be a white box which indicates where your cursor is.

-Paste the following list of organism names into this file.
+Copy and paste the following list of organism names into this file (don't forget that <kbd>Ctrl</kbd>/<kbd>Cmd</kbd> + <kbd>V</kbd> won't work in Unix.
+Try <kbd>Shift</kbd>+<kbd>Insert</kbd> instead, or right click and select paste from the drop-down menu - see the note below).

 ~~~
-Bacillus subtilis
-Cryptococcus neoformans
-Enterococcus faecalis
-Escherichia coli str.
-K-12 substr.
-MG1655
-Lactobacillus fermentum
-Listeria monocytogenes EGD-e
-Pseudomonas aeruginosa
-Saccharomyces cerevisiae
-Salmonella enterica subsp. enterica serovar Typhimurium str.
-LT2 Staphylococcus aureus
+Bradyrhizobium erythrophlei
+Bradyrhizobium lablabi
+Bradyrhizobium canariense
+Bradyrhizobium sp.
+200
+Bradyrhizobium sp.
+170
+Bradyrhizobium diazoefficiens
+Bradyrhizobium sp.
+186
+Rhodopseudomonas palustris
+Afipia sp.
+GAS231
+Bradyrhizobium arachidis
+Bradyrhizobium icense
+Bradyrhizobium sp.
+CCBAU 051011
+Rhodoplanes sp.
+Z2-YC6860
+Bradyrhizobium sp.
+S2-20-1
+Bradyrhizobium sp.
+S2-11-2
+Bradyrhizobium sp.
+CCBAU 51753
+Bradyrhizobium genosp.
+L
+Bradyrhizobium paxllaeri
+Frigoriglobus tundricola
+Bradyrhizobium sp.
+A19
 ~~~
 {: .bash}

 Once we're happy with our text, we can press <kbd>Ctrl</kbd>-<kbd>O</kbd> (press the <kbd>Ctrl</kbd> or <kbd>Control</kbd> key and, while holding it down, press the <kbd>O</kbd> key) to write our data to disk.
-You will the be prompted with `File Name to Write: reference_genomes.txt` as we named the file when we first used the command we don't need to change this name and can press <kbd>Enter</kbd> to save the file.
-Once our file is saved, we can use <kbd>Ctrl</kbd>-<kbd>X</kbd> to quit the `nano` editor and
+You will then be prompted with `File Name to Write: reference_genomes.txt` at the bottom of the screen.
+Pressing <kbd>Enter</kbd> will confirm and save your changes.
+Once the file is saved, we can use <kbd>Ctrl</kbd>-<kbd>X</kbd> to quit the `nano` editor and
 return to the shell.

 > ## Control, Ctrl, or ^ Key